nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 # PCB Design Tips

 C.H.I.P.
 Pro was created to be seamlessly embedded into products and we at NTC are here to help you do that.
 Are you ready to go from breadboard to PCB?
-This section includes recommendations and tips to help you plan a successful PCB design.
-It provides a go-to reference for all C.H.I.P.
-Pro's technical documents and suggested resources for beginners.
+This section gives recommendations and provides resources and tips to help you plan a successful PCB design.

 ![C.H.I.P.
 Pro PCBs](images/boards.jpg)

-## Ordering C.H.I.P.
+## Order C.H.I.P.
 Pros

-Order C.H.I.P.
-Pro in small or large quantities from our [store](https://nextthing.co/pages/store).
-To start, we recommend ordering a handful to prototype with, then ramping up to quantities.
+C.H.I.P.
+Pro can be ordered in small or large quantities from our [store](https://nextthing.co/pages/store).
+To start, we recommend ordering a handful to prototype with, then ramping up to larger quantities.

 ## Tech Documents

 We are open source so you will find design and technical documents on our Github account.
-For convenience, here are all the technical documents that relate to designing a PCB from our Github in one place.
+For the sake of convenience, all the technical documents that relate to designing a PCB from our Github are linked to below.

 * [C.H.I.P.
 Pro datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/CHIP_PRO_Datasheet_v1.0.pdf)
 * C.H.I.P.
 Pro Manual